emilioforrer/haml_coffee_assets/README.md

 applicable if you use the `.hamlc` extension and let Haml Coffee Assets handle the JST generation.
 If you use the `.jst.hamlc` extension, then Sprockets JST processor will name things accordingly (e.g., with `templates/` intact in this case).

+The template name filter is not used with AMD loader.

 ### Basename